Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

 Connecting to the slave using SSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Generating SSH keypairs
+Generating SSH key pairs
-"""""""""""""""""""""""
+""""""""""""""""""""""""

-A private and public SSH keypair must be generated.
+A private and public SSH key pair must be generated.
 The Jenkins master server will connect to the Jenkins build slaves using SSH.
 The Jenkins master server will have the SSH *private* key, in order to initiate the SSH connection, and the Jenkins build slaves will have *public* keys added to their respective ``jenkins`` users.

-Generate one keypair per build slave using the following command:
+Generate one key pair per build slave using the following command:

 .. code-block:: bash